-The Statistics and Registration Service Act 2007 established the UK Statistics Authority as an independent body at arm’s length from government with direct reporting to Parliament and the devolved legislatures, rather than through Ministers, and with the statutory objective of promoting and safeguarding the production and publication of official statistics that “serve the public good”.
+The UK Statistics Authority is an independent body at arm’s length from government.
+We have a statutory objective of promoting and safeguarding the production and publication of official statistics that ‘serve the public good’.
+The public good includes: